mattheworiordan/capybara-screenshot/README.md

 #### Contributions

 Contributions are welcome.
 Please fork this gem, and submit a pull request.
 New features must include test coverage and must pass on all versions of the testing frameworks supported.
-Run `appraisal "bundle exec rspec && bundle exec cucumber"` locally to test your changes against all versions of testing framework gems supported.
+Run `appraisal` to set up the your Gems. then `appraisal "rake travis:ci"` locally to test your changes against all versions of testing framework gems supported.

 #### Rubygems